 More features to look for are an adjustable and fully retractable sun canopy to protect the baby from elements such as sun, rain and wind.
 You’re also going to want easy folding that is compact for storage.

 Extra features such as child and parents cup holders, snack tray for baby and adequately-sized storage baskets or pockets are must-haves.
 These features help parents to store their belongings safely and to keep the baby entertained.
-Best sellers usually have a padded bumper bar for the baby to hold onto.
+Best sellers usually have padded bumper bars for the baby to hold onto.

 Want a stroller with matching car seat, but not the bulk?
 You’re not alone; so do lots of other moms.
 The selection of strollers below accommodate car seats, but they may or may not match, and most the time won’t come together as a pair for extra savings.
 Graco has some wonderful (and MANY) lightweight travel systems, and you can also discover different brands here.